How to Define Your Brand Voice: Frameworks, Examples, and a Practical Guide

 Dimension 1: Formal ←→ Casual

 How buttoned-up is your language?
 A law firm sits far on the formal side.
 A surf brand sits casual.
 Most brands land somewhere in the middle.
 Markers of formality: complete sentences, third person, no contractions, Latinate vocabulary.
-Markers of casualness: fragments, first/second person, contractions, conversational rhythm.
+Markers of casualness: fragments, first and second person, contractions, the rhythm of actual speech.

 Dimension 2: Serious ←→ Playful

 How much levity do you allow?
-This is separate from formality — you can be casual but serious (a therapist's blog) or formal but playful (a British luxury brand with dry wit).
-Define where humor fits: never, occasionally as a surprise, or woven throughout.
+This is separate from formality — you can be casual but serious (a therapist writing about anxiety) or formal but playful (a British luxury brand with dry wit).
+Decide where humor lives: never, occasionally as a surprise, or woven through everything.

 Dimension 3: Respectful ←→ Irreverent

-How much do you challenge conventions?
+How much do you challenge convention?
 A healthcare brand respects authority and institutions.
-A challenger brand like Dollar Shave Club mocks the establishment.
-Most brands land closer to respectful, but a dash of irreverence can make a brand memorable.
+A challenger brand like Dollar Shave Club cheerfully mocks the establishment.
+Most brands land closer to respectful, but a measured dash of irreverence is often what makes a brand quotable.

 Dimension 4: Enthusiastic ←→ Matter-of-fact

-How much excitement do you express?
-An enthusiastic voice uses exclamation points, superlatives, and emotional language.
-A matter-of-fact voice lets the product speak for itself with clean, understated prose.
+How much excitement do you show?
+An enthusiastic voice reaches for exclamation points, superlatives, and emotional language.
+A matter-of-fact voice lets the product speak for itself in clean, understated prose.
 Apple is matter-of-fact.
 Mailchimp is enthusiastic.
+Neither is wrong; they are just aimed at different rooms.

-Plot your brand on each spectrum.
-Write it as: "Our voice is [casual/formal], [serious/playful], [respectful/irreverent], and [enthusiastic/matter-of-fact]."
+Plot your brand on each spectrum and write it as one sentence: "Our voice is [casual/formal], [serious/playful], [respectful/irreverent], and [enthusiastic/matter-of-fact]."
 Example: "Our voice is casual, occasionally playful, respectful, and matter-of-fact."
+That single line does more work than a page of adjectives.

 The "This But Not That" Technique